Duck Den murder: Background of Lim Chin Chong

 Born on 20 October 1978 in the Malaysian state of Penang, Lim Chin Chong was given away for adoption when he was merely two years old.
-Lim's adoptive mother died when he was four, and his foster father re-married when he was six.
+Lim's adoptive mother died when he was four, and his foster father remarried when he was six.
 Lim did not have a good relationship with his adoptive step-mother, who often physically abused him.
-Eventually, when he reached his adolescence, Lim left his home to live in Kuala Lumpur and became independent, and at age 15 or 16, Lim, who resigned from his stall assistant job, was recruited by a modelling school for massage jobs, which also included sexual services and in return, Lim would receive high income.
+Eventually, when he reached his adolescence, Lim left his home to live in Kuala Lumpur and became independent.
+At age 15 or 16, Lim, who resigned from his stall assistant job, was recruited by a modelling school for massage jobs, which also included sexual services, and in return, Lim would receive a high income.
 As a result, Lim was recruited into prostitution.

 Lim first came to Singapore in March 1996, and came to work under Philip Low.
 Lim would work as a freelance male prostitute at Low's brothel from time to time whenever he needed more money while he was doing other jobs on the outside.
 Although he often came into contact with male clients during prostitution, Lim was in fact heterosexual and he disliked homosexuality.
 Lim's girlfriend, whose surname was Sim, supported this fact when she testified on the stand during her boyfriend's trial, telling the court that Lim told her he hated homosexual people, and he openly showed his disgust towards them during the couple's past encounter with a group of homosexual people at a karaoke.
 Lim only did the job due to his desperate need for money and thought of working as a prostitute until he found better jobs and achieved a more stable income.